reem-shaikh/70DaysOfCode/main/2-12/readme.md

         }
         fn1();
 ```
+## call, apply, bind
-this refers to owner, but we want a custom object
-**give custom value to the this keyword **
-Functions that help us give cutom vale
-### call, apply, bind
+this refers to owner, but we want a custom object **give custom value to the this keyword **.
+Functions that help us give cutom value are call, apply, bind

 ## call
 call allows us to change code depending on context of execution